If you’re needing help with solving common tomato growing problems this summer then look no further.

 Weed spray damage

 24-D is a really common chemical found in herbicide mixtures, so it is sprayed for weeds and typically crop fields.
-The drift can affect the tomatoes in your garden so easily.
+The drift can affect the tomatoes in your garden so easily and cause common tomatol problems.

 Tomatoes are very, very sensitive to 24-D. It can cause twisting and distortion of the tomato stems and leaves and can even kill the tomato plants if too much you drift wanders it’s way onto them.
 The best way to combat this is to talk to your neighbor and let them know and to ask them to be extra diligent.